 The job market needs workers.
-The newest ones are over 75.
+The newest ones are over age 75.

 While many of those working into their 70s have cut back their hours and consider themselves retired, some remain quite active.
 Bob Iger retired as Disney’s CEO at 70, spent less than a year in retirement and then returned to his post two years ago at the behest of the board of directors.
 At 84, Nancy Pelosi, while no longer speaker of the House, is active politically, and helped persuade President Biden, who is 2 ½ years younger, to end his reelection campaign last month.

 More often than not, older people stay in their jobs rather than find new ones.
-This is especially true of professionals, such as lawyers and professors, as well as small business owners, says Gary Burtless, a senior fellow emeritus at the Brookings Institution, a Washington think tank.
+This is especially true of professionals, such as lawyers and professors, as well as small-business owners, says Gary Burtless, a senior fellow emeritus at the Brookings Institution, a Washington think tank.

 Second and third careers

-Job seekers over 65 have a hard time getting employers to respond to their applications, let alone offer them a job, says Ms. James at Boston College.
+Job-seekers over age 65 have a hard time getting employers to respond to their applications, let alone offer them a job, says Ms. James at Boston College.

 But there are exceptions.

 At Stanford University’s Distinguished Careers Institute, older workers looking for a change take a year to explore possibilities.
 A neuroscientist is now publishing her wildlife photography; a professor is writing mystery novels, according to Katie Connor, the institute’s executive director.
-After working as an environmental engineer, founding a coffee company in Hong Kong, taking time off to raise her children, lecturing at the University of Colorado Boulder and eventually running its career office, Ms. Connor came to the institute to figure out her next step.
+After working as an environmental engineer, founding a coffee company in Hong Kong, taking time off to raise her children, lecturing at the University of Colorado at Boulder and eventually running its career office, Ms. Connor came to the institute to figure out her next step.
 It turned out to be heading up the institute.

 Thinking outside the box is a big factor in a successful transition, she says, as well as “being curious and being willing to be a beginner.
 It can make all the difference. ...
 There are structural problems [for older job-seekers looking for a change].
 But I also think there are problems in our own mindset about aging.”